3mdeb/news-and-ideas/blog/content/post/2021-10-28-rockchip-secure-boot.md

 ![Firmware loading failed](/img/rk_efuse_tool_error.png)

-That explains everything, I've done quick analysis of unsigned and signed binary and discovered that signed version has different header.
-This is how unsigned version looks like.
+That was an extremely helpful message.
+To find out what's wrong, I've done a quick analysis of unsigned and signed binary and discovered that the signed version has a different header - this is how the unsigned version looks like.

 ```
 00000000  42 4f 4f 54 66 00 3a 02  00 00 00 00 00 01 e5 07  |BOOTf.:.........|